Niclai/FDM-Flat-Finder-App/README.md

 - Login system for consultants

 ## Technologies used:
-React, Javascript, CSS, BootStrap, Python
+React, Javascript, CSS, BootStrap, Python, MongoDB

 ## How to run:
 To run this application you would have to change directory into the ***server*** file and run the file "server.py" 'python3 server.py' Whilst this file is running you are now able to run the ***client*** folder by using 'npm start'